8KCool/ruby-on-rails-shop/README.md

 You can install demo data using command: `bin/rake db:seed`

-Application ready to start.
-You can launch webserver with command `bin/rails server` and see home page at [localhost:3000](http://localhost:3000/) url.
+Application is ready to start.
+You can launch webserver `bin/rails server` and check home page at [localhost:3000](http://localhost:3000/) url.